EnzymeAD/Enzyme.jl/docs/src/faq.md

 # output

-ERROR: Type of ghost or constant type Duplicated{Val{1.0}} is marked as differentiable.
+ERROR during autodiff: Type of ghost or constant type Duplicated{Val{1.0}} is marked as differentiable.
 ```